£

 9th May 2019

 Melody's son Andrew was only three years old when he was diagnosed with leukaemia.
 Over the course of his treatment she kept a diary of the highs and lows, frustrations and elations.
-In this first excerpt from her book, Melody shares the thoughts running through her head in the week following Andrew's diagnosis.
+In this excerpt from her book, Melody shares the thoughts running through her head in the week following Andrew's diagnosis.

 A mother and son - Melody and Andrew - making faces into the camera.